Aikido black belt: solo preparation for Shodan

 Sport centers and dojos had to close all their facilities on March 17th, which means: no more physically Aikido training in the dojo!
 Aikidokas are homebound, not only in the Netherlands but worldwide dojos are closing due to the coronavirus.
-Since then, I’ve seen a tremendous amount of ‘Aikido at home’ content popping up on social media.
+Since the first outbreak, I’ve seen a tremendous amount of ‘Aikido at home’ content popping up on social media.
 I’m loving it.
 The Aikido community is reinventing Aikido and making sure that no one stops learning the art.
 I’ve collected global content here, you can check it out later.
-First, read on..
+First, read on…

 Solo preparation for Shodan

-Now that I’m stuck at home I have to solo prepare for Shodan.
+Now that I’m stuck at home I have to solo prepare for my Shodan grading.
 It’s no option for me to pause my training for an unknown period of time.
 Why should I, Aikido is daily training.
-Besides training techniques, footwork, body positioning and movements in the dojo, you also train principles of Aikido like relaxation, body awareness, centering and grounding.
-You can continue this at home.
+Besides training techniques, footwork, body positioning, and movements in the dojo, you also train principles of Aikido like relaxation, body awareness, centering, and grounding.
+You can continue this practice at home.
 With no training partner, it’s more challenging to test my loyalty and devotion to Aikido.
 But I’ll give it a go.
-Below you can have a sneak peek of how I prepare for Shodan and continue my Aikido training at home:
+Below you can read how I prepare for Shodan and continue my Aikido training at home: